Mayfly277/mayfly277.github.io/_posts/2022-07-03-GOADv2-pwning_part1.md

 drw-rw-rw-          0  Thu Jun 30 17:33:12 2022 Windows
 ```

-- ok the kerberos setup is good :)
+- Ok the kerberos setup is good :)
-- we could now unset the ticket:
+- We could now unset the ticket:

 ```shell
 unset KRB5CCNAME
 ```

 - Trouble on winterfell
-- during the kerberos test we saw we get trouble on winterfell:
+- During the kerberos tests we saw we get trouble on winterfell:

 ```bash
 getTGT.py north.sevenkingdoms.local/arya.stark:Needle